selwynpolit/d9book/book/forms.md

 ## AJAX Forms

-When adding ajax to a form, you will need the code:
+When adding AJAX to a form, you will need the code:

 ```php
 $form['#attached']['library'][] = 'core/drupal.dialog.ajax';